quenktechnologies/estorejs/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/quenktechnologies/estorejs)

-Quickly run an eCommerce store in the cloud!
+Run an eCommerce store in your cloud!

 ##Why EStoreJS?

 EStoreJS started off as part of a bigger project to provide eCommerce related services to businesses in Trinidad and Tobago.
-It's designed to be flexible and play nice with third party services.
+It's designed to be flexible and play nice with third party applications and services.

 ##Current Status

 EStoreJS is just about ready to run small, low traffic sites.
-It ships with a default template which may have a few bugs (please file them).
+It ships with a default template to get you started.

-Documentation is lacking however and will be the main focus along with deciding on a concrete extension API come `0.2.11`.
+##Features

+* KeystoneJS as an admin interface.
+* Nunjucks for templating.
+* Product and Category management.
+* Invoice generation.
+* Shopping Cart
+* A MongoDB backend.

+##Requirements

+To run EStoreJS you will need to have [NodeJS](http://nodejs.org) installed and access to a [MongoDB](http://mongodb.org) server.
+The deploy to Heroku button takes care of this for you though.

+You should also have [git](http://gitscm.org) installed.

-##Setup and Deployments
+##Setup

-If you do not want to deploy to Heroku, you can clone the master branch.
+If you do not want to deploy to Heroku, clone the master branch.
 Be sure to either create a .env file or set the environment with the following:

-* MONGO_URI - Maybe set depending on your host.
-* COOKIE_SECRET - A secure random string of characters used in signing cookies.
+* MONGO_URI - Include the database name at the end of the uri.
+* COOKIE_SECRET - If not supplied will be generated internally each time app starts.

 Once that is take care of run `npm install` then `npm start` to get your app going.

-Check back for more documentation in the future!
+##Documentation

+Working on it.
+For now, read the source!

 ##License
 (The MIT License)